 The results demonstrate significant improvements in sleep quality within 5 weeks with further improvements occurring over the year.

 In line with The Sleep School approach, the underlying mechanisms for this change appear to be related to participants’ increased willingness to experience their insomnia, whilst getting on with and valuing their lives.
-This was achieved by regularly practicing mindfulness and acceptance based tools, as well as setting and acting upon valued based goals.
+This was achieved by regularly practising mindfulness and acceptance-based tools, as well as setting and acting upon valued based goals.

 Based on neuroimaging research, it is possible to speculate that the shift towards accepting behaviours could have also elicited various structural changes within participant’s brains.
 These include reductions in the volume of the Amygdala (the brain’s worry centre) and increases in the volume of the pre-frontal cortex (the area responsible for rational thought and emotional regulation).
 If such changes occurred, the associated lowering of arousal levels could explain the reported significant improvements in sleep.

 This research joins a growing body of initial clinical research from around the world proving the effectiveness of Acceptance and Commitment Therapy for adult Chronic Insomnia.

 Top Tips from The Sleep School Five-Step Approach

 Discover – Sleep is a natural physiological process that can’t be controlled and having a reliance on unnatural nighttime rituals or props (e.g. warm baths, pills and alcohol etc) can fuel sleep anxiety and further sleeplessness.
 Follow a normal and regular wind down each night to retrain your brain to sleep.

 Welcome: Fearful thoughts or strong emotional reactions such as anxiety can keep you more awake.
 Learning to change your relationship with such thoughts and feelings by getting to know them and even welcoming them when they arrive will reduce arousal levels and lessen your sleep struggle.

 Build – Go to bed and get up at ‘roughly’ the same time each night – this will help to keep your body clock on time and promote your natural drive to sleep.
-If you are awake at night choose to stay in bed and conserve your energy by lying still resting and being mindful to whatever shows up.
+If you are awake at night choose to stay in bed and conserve your energy by lying still resting and being mindful of whatever shows up.